SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 ### Concept

 Every Netzgrafik project requires one or more variant studies.
-The following graphic illustrates the conceptual structure of project and variant management in the Netzgrafik-Editor.
+The following graphic illustrates the conceptual structure of project and variant management in the Netzgrafik-Editor:

 <details>
 <summary>
-Conceptual structure of project and variant management
+Conceptual structure of project and variant management - example
 </summary>

 ![Example Project Variants](./images/Example_Project_Variants-001.png)